Want to learn new ways to make extra money?

 I’ve never heard of someone meal prepping who wasn’t saving money by doing so.

-If you want to make life even easier, take some of that extra savings and put it towards some quality kitchen appliances and tools.
+If you want to make life even easier as you meal prep on a budget, take some of that extra savings and put it towards some quality kitchen appliances and tools.
 A slow cooker for easy stews, large mixing bowls for bulk cooking, a blender for smoothies.

 I’m not telling you to be frivolous and stock up on a bunch of kitchen appliances you’ll never use.
 But once you get into a routine and figure out what kind of meals you like best, it’s worth the investment to have some tools that make life just a little easier.